David Joyce (politician): Cannabis

 Joyce has supported a number of congressional efforts to reform cannabis laws.
 He reintroduced the Rohrabacher–Farr amendment in 2018 to prohibit the Justice Department from spending funds to interfere with the implementation of state medical cannabis laws.
 He also introduced the STATES Act in 2018 and 2019 to protect states from federal interference regarding both medical and recreational use.
 Also in 2018, Joyce cosponsored the Ending Federal Marijuana Prohibition Act.
 In January 2019, he was named a co-chair of the Congressional Cannabis Caucus.

 In 2021, Joyce introduced the Veterans Medical Marijuana Safe Harbor Act to legalize medical cannabis for military veterans and allow Veterans Affairs doctors to prescribe the drug.
 Also in 2021, he introduced the Cannabis Reform for Veterans, Small Businesses, and Medical Professionals Act to remove cannabis from the Controlled Substances Act and direct federal agencies to develop regulations for cannabis similar to alcohol.
-In December 2021, he and Representative Alexandria Ocasio-Cortez introduced the Harnessing Opportunities by Pursuing Expungement (HOPE) Act to provide grants for state and local governments to expunge cannabis offenses.
+Later in 2021, he and Representative Alexandria Ocasio-Cortez introduced the Harnessing Opportunities by Pursuing Expungement (HOPE) Act to provide grants for state and local governments to expunge cannabis offenses.
+Joyce endorsed Ohio Issue 2 in 2023 which legalized cannabis for recreational use in his home state.